 To add a course after the quarter has passed

-Exceptions to retrocactively add courses after a quarter has ended are granted only in very unusual and compelling circumstances.
-An instructor statement and documentation of hardship must accompany your request.
+The instructor's approval is always required to add a course retroactively and, in some situations, the department's approval (emails rather than signature are fine).
+The student also must include a statement that explains why the course was not added during the term.
 Please note that if a petition is approved, the instructor needs to enter a grade in eGrades.
-It is the student's responsibiltiy to follow-up with the instrructor to request that a grade is recorded.
+It is the student's responsibilty to follow-up with the instructor to request that a grade is recorded.

 Decision notification: 1-2 weeks